Instructors

 Ms. Sarah (Baton)

 “Not many people know this, but I started at the age of four years old taking dance!
 I began with ballet and jazz, loving every moment of it.
 As I got older, I was drawn more to the band and environment created by the people in it.
 I started off my marching band career toting a flute around the field.
 Shortly after that, I picked up some batons and took up twirling!
 After that, it has been a dream.
 I was majorette at Locust Fork High School, where I was captain for three out of four years.
 We received superior ratings at every competition we went to and even won best in class numerous times.
 Then, I had the honor of being selected as a UAB majorette in 2018, where the blazers made history by winning their first bowl game in Boca Raton, Florida in the Cheribundi Bowl.
-I am honored to serve as captain for my 5th year on the majorette line.
+I was honored to serve as captain for my 5th year on the majorette line.
 Every year I have been blessed to be a part of record breaking moments as the Blazers continue to grow and better.
 But the best part to me is getting the opportunity to learn from Mrs. Stacy.
 She does a fabulous job of making all of us look good, while keeping us in check at the same time!
 For that, I can not thank her enough.
-I am truly blessed in many ways, and I am so excited for the opportunity to begin my 2nd year instructing at NJAD!”
+I am truly blessed in many ways, and I am so excited for the opportunity to begin my 3rd year instructing at NJAD!”

 Ms. Sarah (Dance)